Misregulation of the proline rich homeodomain (PRH/HHEX) protein in cancer cells and its consequences for tumour growth and invasion

 PRH oligomerisation and DNA binding

 The isolated PRH N-terminal domain is an SDS (sodium dodecyl sulphate)-resistant dimer that lacks extensive α-helical or β-sheet secondary structure .
 The N-terminal domain interacts with the PRH homeodomain and this facilitates oligomerisation .
 Oligomerisation of PRH in cells has been demonstrated by in vivo cross-linking and in vitro gel filtration chromatography and analytical ultracentrifugation experiments imply formation of octameric and hexadecameric species .
-The isolated PRH homeodomain binds to short DNA motifs, typical of homeodomain binding sites, and a truncated protein, lacking the N-terminal domain, binds to DNA sequences with the consensus 5′ C/ T A /TATTAAA/G 3′ [1, 24].
+The isolated PRH homeodomain binds to short DNA motifs, typical of homeodomain binding sites, and a truncated protein, lacking the N-terminal domain, binds to DNA sequences with the consensus 5′ C/ AT /TATTAAA/G 3′ [1, 24].
 In contrast, the full length PRH protein binds with high affinity and specificity to tandem arrays of sequences related to these motifs .
 Several PRH target genes contain tandem arrays of consensus and non-consensus PRH binding sites .
 The Goosecoid promoter for example contains an array of PRH binding sites and PRH binding to this DNA has been shown to induce DNA condensation suggestive of the formation of a nucleosome-like octameric complex with wrapped DNA [24, 25].
 However, DNA condensation is not sufficient for the regulation of transcription by PRH .
 PRH can also be recruited to target genes via protein–protein interactions with other DNA binding proteins.

 The regulation of PRH expression